-VII.
+VI.
 SERVICE DELIVERY CHANGES

-In early 2010, SETA and Sacramento Works, Inc purchased the Virtual OneStop System (VOS) which is an internet based, electronic one stop career center system.
+In early 2010, SETA and Sacramento Works, Inc purchased the Virtual One Stop System (VOS) which is an internet based, electronic one stop career center system.
 This system will replace SMARTware, the current tracking system used by the Sacramento Works system.
 The VOS system will be rolled out in two phases.
 Phase I began in October of 2010 with the launch of Jobs.sacramentoworks.org.
 This website allows both job seekers the ability to log into the system, register, assistance with identifying their skills and abilities, and complete a customized resume.
-With the assistance of Employer Services staff, employers can list their open job orders and access resumes from qualified job seekers.
-The system also offers the capability of "spidering" national job banks, employer websites and public and private sector job boards and making this information available to our customers in one location.
-Phase II of the VOS system began in February.
-This phase includes all customer tracking and case management modules.
-Staff training will continue through full implementation of this phase.
+With the assistance of Employer Services staff, Employers can list their open job orders and access resumes from qualified job seekers.
+The system also offers the capability of "spidering" national job banks, employer websites and public and private sector job boards and making this information available to our customers in one location!
+Phase II of the VOS system will begin in early February with staff training being conducted through the month of January.
+This phase will include all customer tracking and case management modules.

-VIII.
+VII.
 YOUTH PROGRAM SERVICES